7 Awesome Road Trips Every Malaysian Should Do For Once In Their Life

 The best kinds of road trips are ones filled with adventure, great friends, and free of worry

-After you've jio-ed your friends and got your car's insurance covered, it's time to embark on one of these awesome road trips around Malaysia:
+After you've jio-ed your friends, it's time to embark on one of these awesome road trips around Malaysia:

 1. For a quick getaway out of the city: KL - Bukit Tinggi